-Did you know that the majority of our communications with students is now electronic?
+Did you know that our communications with students is electronic?
 Students should check their PC email account often since we will be sending communications to them throughout the entire year (including summer months)!
-The email will either contain the communication or request that students log into their CyberFriar account to retrieve the revised information.
+The email will either contain the communication or request that students log into their CyberFriar account to retrieve the revised information, or updates from their TORCH Portal and financial aid checklist.
 It is our hope, that students will partner with and share any and all information they receive with their parent/guardian.